gugliio/learning-resources/README.md

 - **Videos**: Educational videos and playlists to visually enhance your learning experience.

 - [**Practice Problems**](./challenges/challenges.md): Challenges and exercises to test and improve your coding skills.

 - **Documentation**: Official documentation and cheat sheets for various programming languages and tools.

-- **Documentation**: Official documentation and cheat sheets for various programming languages and tools.